-Purpose Protocol Expressway-C (source) Internal Device Port/Range XMPP (IM and Presence) ТСР Ephemeral port 7400 (IM and Presence) HTTP proxy (UDS) ТСР Ephemeral port 8443 (Unified CM) HTTP proxy (SOAP) ТСР Ephemeral port 8443 (IM and Presence Service) HTTP (configuration file retrieval) ТСР Ephemeral port 6970 (Unified CM) CUC (voicemail) ТСР Ephemeral port 443 (Unity Connection) Message Waiting Indicator (MWI) from Unity Connection ТСР Ephemeral port 7080 (Unity Connection) Media UDP 36000 to 59999 >= 1024 (Media recipient eg. endpoint) SIP signaling TCP 25000 to 29999 5060 (Unified CM) Secure SIP signaling TLS 25000 to 29999 5061 (Unified CM)
+Purpose Protocol Expressway-C (source) Internal Device Port/Range XMPP (IM and Presence) ТСР Ephemeral port 7400 (IM and Presence) HTTP proxy (UDS) ТСР Ephemeral port 8443 (Unified CM) HTTP proxy (SOAP) ТСР Ephemeral port 8443 (IM and Presence Service) HTTP (configuration file retrieval) ТСР Ephemeral port 6970 (Unified CM) CUC (voicemail) ТСР Ephemeral port 443 (Unity Connection) Message Waiting Indicator (MWI) from Unity Connection ТСР Ephemeral port 7080 (Unity Connection) Media UDP 36000 to 59999 >= 1024 (Media recipient eg. endpoint) SIP signaling ТСР 25000 to 29999 5060 (Unified CM) Secure SIP signaling TLS 25000 to 29999 5061 (Unified CM)

-^{} The default media traversal port range is 36000 to 59999, and is set on the Expressway-C at Configuration > Traversal Subzone.
+The default media traversal port range is 36000 to 59999, and is set on the Expressway-C at Configuration > Traversal Subzone.
 In Large Expressway systems the first 12 ports in the range - 36000 to 36011 by default - are always reserved for multiplexed traffic.
 The Expressway-E listens on these ports.
 You cannot configure a distinct range of demultiplex listening ports on Large systems: they always use the first 6 pairs in the media port range.
 On Small/Medium systems you can explicitly specify which 2 ports listen for multiplexed RTP/RTCP traffic, on the Expressway-E (Configuration > Traversal > Ports).
 If you choose not to configure a particular pair of ports (Use configured demultiplexing ports = No), then the Expressway-E will listen on the first pair of ports in the media traversal port range (36000 and 36001 by default).
+Note: Changes to the Use configured demultiplexing ports setting need a system restart to take effect.